Artificial intelligence in education: Claude

+Gemini

+Gemini is a GenAI chatbot and virtual assistant that was developed by Google in December 2023.

+In August 2024, Google launched Gemini Gems, a customizable version of the tool, for educators.
+It was added to "Google Workspace for Education" accounts in March 2025.

+In August 2026, Google added Gemini to its Classroom app for select schools at the elementary through high school level.

 Theory

 AIEd applies theory from education studies, machine learning, and related fields.

-Three paradigms of AIEd
+A 2019 review of the previous decade of studies found that most research prioritized technological design over pedagogical integration.

-One posited model suggests the following three paradigms for AI in education, which follow roughly from least to most learner-centered and from requiring least to most technical complexity from the AI systems:
+Ouyang and Jiao (2021) propose three paradigms for AI in education, which follow roughly from least to most learner-centered and from requiring least to most technical complexity from the AI systems: